Spectrum-CETB/SpeCODEr/README.md

 ## License

-Dynamic Portfolio is licensed under the MIT License.
+SpeCODEr is licensed under the MIT License.